 Pin is run as a set of MPI processes, either on a single node or across multiple nodes.
 Each Pin process instruments an SPMD program and writes the resulting memory trace to a named pipe.
-Named pipes were chosen to increase the versatility of the tool chain.
-Pin and the compressor operate conceptually on files, which allows users to optionally store perthread traces.
-ScalaMemTrace connects multiple instances of Pin and compressor components via named pipes to avoid the overhead of storing intermediate files without compression.
 In parallel, compressor modules run in separate MPI processes and consume the memory traces from the pipe.
 Each pipe is uniquely named using the MPI rank of the Pin and compressor processes it connects.
 For example, Pin with rank 0 writes to a pipe named 'pipe0' and the compressor with rank 0 reads from the same pipe.
 This arrangement is depicted in Figure 2.